GrumpyOldPizza/arduino-STM32L4/README.md

  The Tlera Corp boards require an initial bootloader sketch.
 This is nothing more than a default program that contains the USB Serial device

+ 1. Plugin STM32L4 board and toggle the RESET button while holding down the BOOT button
- 1. Select Tools -> Programmer -> STM32 BOOTLOADER
+ 2. Select Tools -> Programmer -> STM32 BOOTLOADER
- 2. Select Tools -> Burn Bootloader
+ 3. Select Tools -> Burn Bootloader

 ### From git (for core development)